ContextGPT: Infusing LLMs Knowledge into Neuro-Symbolic Activity Recognition Models: Acknowledgements

 \subsubsection{System Message}

 The system message defines the general description of the task the LLM should complete.
 In our case, the task is determining the activities that are consistent with a given context.
 Hence, we divided the system message into two parts.
 The former instructs the LLM about the overall task and the list of possible activities.
 The latter provides a detailed list of steps the LLM should undertake to complete the task (i.e., Chain-Of-Thought approach~\cite{wei2022chain}).
 The first step directs the LLM to focus on the input context.
 The second step requires following an open-world assumption since, in our preliminary experiments, we noticed instances where the model mistakenly excluded activities not explicitly supported by the context description.
 For instance, consider the following context description: \textit{``In the last 4 seconds the user Bob was in an outdoor environment, where he was moving/traveling at speed between 1 and 4 km/h, experiencing rainy weather, not following/close to a public transportation route, and not experiencing elevation changes.''}.
 Without the second step, in our preliminary experiments, the LLM often excluded the activity \textit{Moving by Car} with the following motivation: \textit{``Not consistent as there is no mention of being in a car or any other vehicle besides walking speed movement''}.
 While it is true that being in a car is not explicitly provided in the context description, the \textit{Moving by car} activity should still be considered as possible.
 Indeed, it is impractical to monitor all the possible contextual conditions through sensors in mobile/wearable devices.
 Finally, the last step forces the LLM to provide context-consistent activities in a specific format to simplify the automatic extraction of this information during post-processing.
+Figure~\ref{fig:systemprompt} shows the system message of \acronym.